Chords + Lyrics | Respect

 Here’s a link to the 8 step-by-step guitar lessons: Respect – Guitar Lessons with TAB.

-Respect is the world’s most famous Soul tune!
+The world’s most famous Soul tune

 The most famous Soul tune of them all, Respect by Aretha Franklin was released in 1967 and became her signature song.